V4Fire/Client/src/friends/vdom/README.md

 ### render

-Renders the specified VNode or a list of VNode-s and returns the result.
+Renders the specified VNode or a list of VNodes and returns the result.

 ```js
 const div = this.vdom.render(this.create('div', {attrs: {class: 'foo'}}));